saivancha/NFT_Bulk_Mint/README.md

 This project creates a ERC1155 smart contract and then deploys it to Rinkeby testnet/ Mumbai testnet/ Polygon mainnet.
 NFT's can then be minted in bulk by sending transaction to the deployed smart contract.

-Find the NFT's on Opensea Polygon mainnet: (they are up for sale 😇 🥰 )
+Find the NFT's on Opensea Polygon mainnet:

 https://opensea.io/collection/cryptosuit-1